stef/pwdsphinx/man/sphinx.md

 ## CHANGE PASSWORD

-You might want to (or are forced to regularly) change your password, this is easy while you can keep your master password the unchanged (or you can change it too, if you want).
+You might want to (or are forced to regularly) change your password, this is easy while you can keep your master password unchanged (or you can change it too, if you want).
 The command is this:

 ```